Sepehrnm/wordpress-hesabfa-plugin/README.txt

 = 1.89.47 - 25.12.2021 =
 * Add cover for tutorial video
 * Fix bug: prevent product update hook call when update product property manually

+= 1.90.49 - 03.01.2022 =
+* Add ability to link a user to a contact in Hesabfa manually
+* Clear product name when import from Hesabfa to not cause problem in unique product link
+* set zero quantity for products that not exist in warehouse when synchronizing

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.